libktx/ktx/scene2d/README.md

   }
 }

-// Depending on the class hierarchy, your widget should implement
-// the following ktx-scene2d interface:
-// - Table: ktx.scene2d.KTable
-// - Group: ktx.scene2d.KGroup
-// - Tree: ktx.scene2d.KTree
-// If the actor is not a group and cannot have any children,
-// you do not need to implement any interface.

 /** Example of a custom widget style class . */ data class MyCustomWidgetStyle(val pad: Float = 0f)

 // Adding a factory method for the custom widget: